Brendan's Death Song: Music video

 The video was directed by Marc Klasfeld, who also directed the music videos for "The Adventures of Rain Dance Maggie" and "Monarchy of Roses".
-The band shot scenes for the video in New Orleans on May 21, 2012 and through their website, invited fans to be part of the video by sending in their photo and info.
-If selected they would appear in the video.
+The band shot scenes for the video in New Orleans on May 21, 2012 and through their website, invited fans to be part of the video by sending in their photo and information.

 The main concept for the video was to shoot it in a Jazz Funeral style, which involved musicians playing in a marching band formation throughout the funeral procession.
 In the first part of the video the funeral band plays as the Red Hot Chili Peppers perform while being driven along on a black Ford Pickup Truck Hearse.
 The final act of the video sees the band performing at McDonoghville Cemetery in Louisiana, where they perform against a backdrop of burning letters that reads “Death Song”.

 The video made its premiere on June 28, 2012 at rollingstone.com.
 The length of the song in the video version is edited by over 2 minutes compared to the album version.
 On August 16, 2012, the full-length music video was released.